What happens when you are hungry?

 How much sleep is enough?
 7- 9 hours every night.
 If you are finding it difficult to fall asleep at night, the culprit may be your smartphone.

-Blue light from screens suppress the production of your sleep hormone.
+Blue light from screens suppresses the production of your sleep hormone.
 Luckily, the solution is as simple as turning on Night Shift on your phone or installing a free app to do it for you.

 Take it Slow